The limits of the “platform economy”: why haven’t platforms taken over live music?

 Centre for Employment Relations, Innovation and Change

 This post first appeared on the Centre for Employment Relations, Innovation and Change blog.
 It is written by Charles Umney (University of Leeds), Dario Azzellini (Cornell University) and Ian Greer (Cornell University).
-The blog post summarises their research project “Limits of the platform economy: digitalization and makretization in live music”, funded by the Hans Boeckler Foundation.
+The blog post summarises their research project “Limits of the platform economy: digitalization and marketization in live music”, funded by the Hans Boeckler Foundation.

 Photograph of a guitarist and a drummer